Vyral/base-template/_posts/2020-08-13-this-past-clients-glowing-testimonial.md

 {% include youtube.html %}

-Here is what two home sellers had to say about their experience working with the Carbutti Realtors.
+<center>Here is what two home sellers had to say about their experience working with the Carbutti Realtors.</center>

 Joe and Tiffany Piacentini recently had a great experience selling their house with the Carbutti Realtors.
 Here’s what they had to say in their own words.